nagibshah/12-factor-java-workshop/{{cookiecutter.project_name}}/labguide/labguide.md

 #### Instructions

-#### Implement code to retrieve the Number Plate RegEx from AWS Secrets Manager in the **repos/Acquire/UploadTrigger/index.js** file
+#### Implement code to retrieve the Number Plate RegEx from AWS Secrets Manager in the **repos/Acquire/UploadTrigger/src/main/java/com/twelvefactor/uploadtrigger/App.java** file

 68. Open the AWS Secrets Manager console [using this link](https://{{cookiecutter.AWS_region}}.console.aws.amazon.com/secretsmanager/home?region={{cookiecutter.AWS_region}}#/listSecrets), and click on the link for Staging/{{cookiecutter.project_name}}/Metadata.
 Be sure to open the link in a new tab/window in the browser.
-69. Scroll down to the **Sample code** section and select **C#**
+69. Scroll down to the **Sample code** section and select **JavaV2**
 70. Note how the sample code instantiates the SecretsManager client?

-    ```csharp
+    ```java
-    IAmazonSecretsManager client = new AmazonSecretsManagerClient(RegionEndpoint.GetBySystemName(region));
+    SecretsManagerClient client = SecretsManagerClient.builder()
+            .region(region)
+            .build();
     ```

     Once the client is instantiated, a secret can be retrieved by calling:

-    ```csharp
+    ```java
-    response = client.GetSecretValueAsync(request);
+    getSecretValueResponse = client.getSecretValue(getSecretValueRequest);
     ```

     In our case, we are using the SecretString parameter as a property bag, and the string itself is a JSON object.
 The number plate regular expression we need is stored in this serialised object, as a property called `NumberPlateRegEx`.

-71. In your AWS Cloud9 IDE, locate the **repos/Acquire/UploadTrigger/Function.cs** Lambda function and open it in the IDE
+71. In your AWS Cloud9 IDE, locate the **repos/Acquire/uploadtrigger/src/main/java/com/twelvefactor/uploadtrigger/App.java** Lambda function and open it in the IDE.
+Notice the **DependencyFactory.java** file which implements a factory pattern to instantiate the relevant service objects for AWS.
+The secrets manager client can be implemented in similar fashion to the already existing **S3Client** dependency.
-72. Locate the function **getNumberPlateFromSecretsManager** in the source code and note that it simply returns `.*` as the regular expression.
+72. Locate the function **getNumberPlateFromSecretsManager** in the App.java source code and note that it simply returns `.*` as the regular expression.
 Your task here is to modify this function so that it correctly returns the `NumberPlateRegEx` value that is stored in AWS Secrets Manager, using the sample code as inspiration.
 The pseudo code for your implementation should do the following:

-  -   Instantiate the SecretsManager client object from the AWS SDK (note that when you construct the client, you do not have to specify endpoint and region).
+  -   Instantiate the SecretsManager client object from the AWS SDK (note that when you construct the client, you do not have to specify the api endpoint).
-  -   Call `GetSecretValueAsync(context)` to retrieve the secret.
+  -   Call `getSecretValue(getSecretValueRequest)` to retrieve the secret.
+Do not forget to build the **getSecretValueRequest** payload before calling this method.
   -   Handle errors - in all cases, log the error and then simply return a valid regular expression such as `.*`.
 In a real environment implementation, you would handle errors robustly, but for this workshop, simply falling back to a 'catch all' expression is ok
-  -   Assuming all is ok, dereference the `SecretString` field of the return object and parse it as JSON using `JsonConvert.DeserializeObject(...)`
+  -   Assuming all is ok, dereference the `secretString()` method of the return object and parse it as JSON using `gson.fromJson(decodedSecret,type);`.
+NOTE: the response payload is of type **HashMap<String, String>**.
+Further information about the deserializer can be found [here](https://github.com/google/gson/blob/master/UserGuide.md).
   -   In the resulting object, dereference the `NumberPlateRegEx` property to get the value to return from the function.

-      Note: If you get stuck and want to skip coding this function by hand, you will find a finished version of the function in UploadTrigger/getNumberPlateFromSecretsManager.txt
+      Note: If you get stuck and want to skip coding this function by hand, you will find a finished version of the function in **repos/Acquire/uploadtrigger/full-completed-code.txt**

 #### Implement code to trigger the AWS Step Function in the **repos/Acquire/UploadTrigger/Function.cs** file

-73. In the same **UploadTrigger/Function.cs** file, locate the line `// TODO: Call the Step Function using the AWS SDK`.
+73. In the same **repos/Acquire/uploadtrigger/src/main/java/com/twelvefactor/uploadtrigger/App.java** file, locate the line `// TODO: Call the Step Function using the AWS SDK`.
-74. [Refer to the documentation here](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/StepFunctions/MStepFunctionsStartExecutionStartExecutionRequest.html) and call the `StartExecutionAsync` method of the `AmazonStepFunctionsClient` client object, passing in the `StartExecutionRequest` object that has already been constructed in the code provided.
-The StartExecutionRequest object has the ARN of the state machine to trigger, and the input object to pass in:
+74. [Refer to the sample code here](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javav2/example_code/stepfunctions/src/main/java/com/example/stepfunctions/StartExecution.java) and call the `startExecution(...)` method of the `sfnClient` client object, passing in the `executionRequest` object that has already been constructed in the code provided.
+The StartExecutionRequest object has the ARN of the state machine to trigger, a uuid to uniquely identify the execution run, and the input object to pass in:

-    ```csharp
-    new StartExecutionRequest() {
-      StateMachineArn = Environment.GetEnvironmentVariable("NumberPlateProcessStateMachine"),
-      Input = JsonConvert.SerializeObject(result) }
+    ```java
+    StartExecutionRequest executionRequest = StartExecutionRequest.builder()
+                    .input(gson.toJson(result))
+                    .stateMachineArn(System.getenv("NumberPlateProcessStateMachine"))
+                    .name(uuid)
+                    .build();
     ```

-    Note: If you get stuck and want to skip coding this function by hand, you will find a finished version of the function in UploadTrigger/Function.full
+    Note: If you get stuck and want to skip coding this function by hand, you will find a finished version of the function in **repos/Acquire/uploadtrigger/full-completed-code.txt** file.

-75. After making all the changes, save the **repos/Acquire/UploadTrigger/Function.cs** file in the AWS Cloud9 IDE.
+75. After making all the changes, save the **repos/Acquire/uploadtrigger/src/main/java/com/twelvefactor/uploadtrigger/App.java** file in the AWS Cloud9 IDE.
 76. The SAM template that was provided for you initially defines an AWS Lambda function as a placeholder, and that doesn't perform any real work - called **NOOP** (No Operation).
 In order for the S3 upload trigger to fire the **UploadTrigger** Lambda function, you need to edit the template so that it refers to the updated function.
 In the AWS Cloud9 IDE, open the file **repos/Acquire/template.yml**
 77. Locate the **Resource** called `UploadTrigger`
-78. Within this resource, locate the `Handler:` property and note that it is set to `NOOP::UploadTrigger.Function::FunctionHandler`
+78. Within this resource, locate the `Handler:` & `CodeUri:` properties and note that it is set to `com.twelvefactor.NOOP.App::handleRequest` & `./NOOP` respectively.
-79. Modify the `Handler:` value, setting it to `UploadTrigger::UploadTrigger.Function::FunctionHandler` instead.
+79. Modify the `Handler:` value, setting it to `com.twelvefactor.uploadtrigger.App::handleRequest` instead.
+Also, modify the `CodeUri:` property and set it to `./uploadtrigger`.
 This will instruct the template to update the S3 upload trigger to fire the `UploadTrigger` Lambda function

 #### Deploy the changes using CI/CD